 11 Steps For Panel Built Home Manufacturing

-After the engineering plans are finalized, work can begin on producing the components for the home.
+After the plans are finalized, they're turned over to the team to North American Truss and work begins on producing the components for the home.

 Step 1: Lumber

 Before work can truly commence in the shop, lumber and materials must first be brought in.
-At Barden Building Products, our lumber is brought in from Canada due to our proximity to where it is sourced.
+Lumber is brought in from Canada due to proximity to where it is sourced.
 With the colder temperatures up North, the lumber grows more dense.

 Step 2: The Lumber is Measured & Cut

-Not long after delivery, the lumber is put into a 20” up cut saw with Tiger Stop computerized measuring that cuts it to the exact length that is needed for the wall panels.
-This digital equipment allows us to measure and cut to the exact dimensions needed, ensuring that there are no gaps and that all of the panels fit together.
+Not long after delivery, the lumber is put into a 20” up cut saw with a Tiger Stop computerized measuring that cuts it to the exact length that is needed for the wall panels.
+This digital equipment makes it easy to measure and cut to exact dimensions, ensuring that there are no gaps and that all of the panels fit together.

-Rather than traditional building methods where lumber is dumped on site and sits in the elements awaiting use, our lumber is protected indoors and sized per project -- eliminating waste and protecting material quality.
+Rather than traditional building methods where lumber is dumped on site and sits in the elements awaiting use, the lumber used for your home's panels is protected indoors and sized per project -- eliminating waste and protecting material quality.

-If there is any excess lumber left after the cut saw process, it is utilized for other areas of the project, or another project.
+If there is any excess lumber left, it is used for other areas of the project or another project.
 If it cannot be used in-house by our team, it is donated to the local community.